 Source: The Landscape for Impact Investing in Southeast Asia, GIIN 2018

 Through the collective learnings and outputs of its activities, the GIIN’s Gender Lens Investing Initiative aimed to build a compelling case for gender lens investing, and ultimately, to increase the amount of capital deployed with a gender lens.

 To achieve these objectives, the activities pursued by the Initiative include:

 - Compilation of a database on gender lens investing allocations and strategies

-- Quarterly webinars on gender lens investing
+- Quarterly webinars on gender lens investing (December 2017 - September 2018)

-- Creation of a Gender Lens Investing Working Group beginning in August 2018
+- Convenings of a Gender Lens Investing Working Group (August 2018 - May 2019)

-To get involved with the GIIN Gender Lens Investing Initiative or for more information, please contact the Membership Team at email@example.com.
+For more information or questions on the GIIN Gender Lens Investing Initiative or for more information, please contact the Membership Team at email@example.com.

 We are grateful to Investing in Women, an initiative of the Australian Government, and BNY Mellon for their support of the Gender Lens Investing Initiative.